-The Chevrolet Corvette, an American symbol since 1953, has seen its share of triumphs and misses.
+The Chevrolet Corvette, an American icon since 1953, has seen its share of successes and misses.

-We’ve dug deep into data from NHTSA, Consumer Reports, and J.D.
+We’ve dug deeply into data from NHTSA, Consumer Reports, and J.D.
 Power to reveal which Corvette years excel and which fall short.
-From reliability and safety to tech and owner satisfaction, we’ve covered it all.
+From reliability and safety to technology and owner satisfaction, we’ve covered it all.

 Ready for a thrilling journey through Corvette history?

-Let’s hit the throttle and find out which years are worth your money!
+Let’s hit the accelerator and find out which years are worth your money!

 Table of ContentsShow